roise-bailey/1701QCA-Assessment2/index.md

 ![Image](spidersketch.JPG)

 Pros
-- The concept will achievable to finish by the end of the course.
+- The concept will be achievable to finish by the end of the course.
+- Won't be too hard to build the mini spiders.

 Cons
 - Difficult it neatly build the mobile under a lamp shade.